Kiwoom Heroes: History

 The franchise was originally known as the Sammi SuperStars and had subsequent incarnations as the Chungbo Pintos and Pacific Dolphins.
 The team was renamed the Hyundai Unicorns after being sold to Hyundai in 1996, and was relocated from Incheon to Suwon.
 The Unicorns won the KBO championship four times (1998, 2000, 2003 and 2004).

-In January 2008, the team was dissolved.
-After that, Centennial Investments founded a new team called the Woori Heroes.
-Unlike the other KBO League ballclubs, the Heroes are owned by a collection of individuals headed by Lee Chang-suk (founder), instead of being owned by its naming sponsor.
-During the 2008 season, Woori Tobacco Company broke the naming sponsor deal, citing that the Heroes has not paid the full founding fee to the KBO yet, forcing the team to trade most of its star players for cash.
-For the rest of the 2008 season and the 2009 season, the team used only "Heroes" for its name.
+In January 2008, the team was disbanded.
+After that, Centennial Investments formed a new team called Woori Heroes.
+Unlike other clubs in the KBO League, which are controlled by chaebol companies, the Heroes are owned by a group of individuals led by Lee Chang-suk, rather than being owned by their title sponsor.
+During the 2008 season, Woori Tobacco Company terminated their naming sponsor agreement, citing that the Heroes had not yet paid the full KBO founding fee, forcing the team to trade most of its star players for money.
+For the remainder of the 2008 season and into the 2009 season, the team used only "Heroes" as their name.

 On 8 February 2010, naming rights were sold to Nexen Tire.

 On 6 November 2018, naming rights were sold to Kiwoom Securities.
 The Kiwoom Heroes made it to the Korean Series in their first year, but lost to the Doosan Bears to finish second.